DomenicoBarb/weather-dashboard/README.md

 ![Screenshot](assets/img/screenshot.png)

 ## Description:
 This is a simple weather dashboard app that will display the five day forecast for an inputted city.
-Using OpenWeather, Bootstrap and Jquery/JqueryUI.
+Using OpenWeather, Bootstrap, Jquery/JqueryUI and localStorage.

 # Link to deployed website:
 https://domenicobarb.github.io/weather-dashboard/